 Introductions

 Introductions were made virtually online.
-ASB introduced themselves as HoD for PPEM and noted they would chair the meeting.
-MR introduced herself as PD for GUDP, SG as PD for Refi, ID PD for URD and Planning, RK for UDIP, AB for EIAM and IN as PD for RED.
+ASB introduced themselves as PGT director for PPEM and noted they would chair the meeting.
+MR introduced herself as PD for GUDP, SG as PD for REFI, ID PD for URD and Planning, RK for UDIP, AB for EIAM and IN as PD for RED.

 All student reps introduce themselves, Abinash – Msc UDIP, Anna O’Shea – MSc EIAM, Yu-Shin – MSc EIAM, Lia – MSc GUDP, Krisha Vora – MSc REFI, Kate Goodchild – MSc Planning (Part time), Aaron – MSc REFI, David – MSc UDIP

-ASC noted no RED is are present today.
+ASC noted that no RED reps are present today.
 SG confirmed this.
 There is a rep Victoria but they are not present currently.

 Note: Victoria Owusu Mensah - MSc RED did join the meeting at a later stage.